Potage à la Royale

 Rein de chevreuil à la broche

 Beignets de chocolat glacés

-Choux pastries filled with chocolate ice-cream
+Choux pastries filled with chocolate custard and glazed with chocolate icing

 Gelée aux ananas